learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-06/lectures/intro-to-jquery/README.md

 <img src="https://s3.amazonaws.com/after-school-assets/jquery4.png">

++ Take a look at this image - these are all HTML elements that we know and love.
 + This model enables us to modify the content and visual presentation on our HTML document with scripting languages such as JavaScript.
-+ What kind of things can we do with JS + DOM.
++ What kind of things can we do with JS + DOM?
   + Add/remove/hide/show HTML elements in the page.
   + Add/remove/change HTML attributes.
   + Add/remove/change  CSS styles.